BUNPC/pysnirf2/README.md

 # Features

+The library generated via metaprogramming, but the resulting classes explicitly implement each and every specified SNIRF field so as to provide an extensible object-oriented foundation for SNIRF applications.

 ## Open a SNIRF file
 `Snirf(<path>)` opens a SNIRF file at `<path>` _or creates a new one if it doesn't exist._
 ```python